gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Or rather: time should be different.
-Because most people treat time as the most expendable of their possessions — giving it away freely, wasting it without regret, allowing others to consume it without resistance.
+Because most people treat time as the most expendable of their possessions, giving it away freely, wasting it without regret, allowing others to consume it without resistance.